Health & Safety Stats - Leveraging Data To Build Safer Workplaces In 2025

 Analysis of Fatal Incidents

-This increase in fatal incidents stems from several causes:
+This decrease in fatal incidents stems from several causes:

-• Transportation incidents were reported as the most frequent type of fatal event, making up 37.7% of all reported occupational fatalities.
+• Transportation incidents were reported as the most frequent type of fatal event, making up 36.8% (1,942 cases) of all reported occupational fatalities.
+For context, previous years were:

 • 2021 – 1,982 cases

-This constant increase in fatal incidents underscores the importance of more robust injury prevention measures at work.
+This drop in fatal incidents highlights just how important it is to implement more robust safety measures at work.

 Preventable Deaths Statistics

-• Data from the ILO shows that nearly three million workers die every year due to work-related accidents and diseases.
-This is in spite of the beneficial shifts in workplace safety.
+Data from the ILO shows that nearly three million workers die every year due to workplace accidents and diseases.
+This continues to happen despite improvements in workplace safety.

 Most work-related fatalities (2.6 million) are due to work-related diseases, with the top three causes being: